 - Taught in:

-At the end of this course, students should be familiar with the complexity of the MENA region and its many peculiarities and able to:
+At the end of this module, students should be familiar with the complexity of the MENA region and its many peculiarities and able to:

 - Investigate the historical roots of the region’s developmental problems

 - Ponder the relative weight of endogenous and exogenous hindrances to development

 - Identify and analyse the region’s major political currents and their attitudes toward development issues

 - Evaluate the main problems facing economic growth and social modernisation in the region

 - Understand the complexities of the regional upheaval that started unfolding in 2011.

 Teaching takes place through a weekly 1 hour lecture and 1 hour tutorial.